CosmoLike/cocoa/README.md

     git-lfs install

+> [!WARNING]
-In the next section, we assume the user loaded the Cocoa conda environment via the `conda activate cocoa` command.
+> In the next section, we assume the user loaded the Cocoa conda environment via the `conda activate cocoa` command.

 ## Installation and Compilation of external modules <a name="cobaya_base_code"></a>